April 27, 2018

 A Whole New Take on High-Rise: What Legal Pot Means for Renters and Condo Owners

-Recreational marijuana use is set for legalization this summer, meaning Canadians will be able to consume or grow the drug in the comfort of their own homes.
+Recreational marijuana use is set for legalization on October 17, 2018, meaning Canadians will be able to consume or grow the drug in the comfort of their own homes.
 However, not all would-be tokers will get the green light, as legalities for renters and condo dwellers remain, well, hazy.

 Under Bill C-45, the Cannabis Act, Canadians will be able to smoke, eat, or vape marijuana, and cultivate up to four plants for their own use, within their private residences.
 That’s raised concerns of smoking or grow-op-related damage: marijuana plants require high levels of humidity and electricity to thrive, which could lead to insurance, or even mortgage, complications.
 However, ultimately, it’s up to house owners to decide whether to take advantage of the drug’s newly-minted legal status, and the necessary measures to protect their homes.